pauliejes/SandboxDocs/docs/architecture.md

 ## Server-Side JavaScript

 The Server-Side JavaScript manages user and simulation data, exchanges messages between simulation clients, provides a web server and a Web Service API, and delivers the client-side JavaScript.
-The

-The VW Sandbox server is a Node.js application that makes heavy use of Express.
+The Node.js application makes heavy use of Express.
 It's composed of several sub systems:

 1. [Reflector](#reflector)
 1. [File Server](#file-server)